ongetikeane/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create a script that displays the 10 newest files in the current directory
+Display lines containing the pattern “root” from the file /etc/passwd